A Matrix Factorization Based Network Embedding Method for DNS Analysis: Methodology

-In (\ref{eq:Aux-Clas-Loss}), a mask variable $m_i$ is introduced to distinguish entities in the training set from those in the test set, where I set ${m_i}=1$ if entity ${v_i}$ is in the training set and ${m_i}=0$, otherwise.
-In this setting, only the embeddings in the training set can result in loss to the optimization algorithm.
+where a mask $m_i$ is integrated to distinguish DNS entities in the training set from those in the validation and test sets.
+Concretely, ${m_i}=1$ if a DNS entity ${x_i}$ is in the training set and ${m_i}=0$ otherwise.